Syllabic consonant: Sinitic languages

-Several Sinitic languages, such as Cantonese and Hokkien, feature both syllabic m (/[m̩]/) and ng (/[ŋ̍]/) that stand alone as their own words.
-In Cantonese, the former is most often used in the word meaning 'not' (唔, /[m̭̍]/) while the latter can be seen in the word for 'five' (五, /[ŋ̬̍]/) and the surname Ng (吳, /[ŋ̭̍]/ or 伍, /[ŋ̬̍]/, depending on the tone), among others.
+Several Sinitic languages, such as Cantonese, Hakka and Hokkien, feature both syllabic m (/[m̩]/) and ng (/[ŋ̍]/) that stand alone as their own words.
+In Cantonese and Hakka, the former is most often used in the word meaning 'not' (唔, /[m̩̂]/) while the latter can be seen in the word for 'five' (五, /[ŋ̩̌]/) and the surname Ng (吳, /[ŋ̩̂]/ or 伍, /[ŋ̩̌]/, depending on the tone), among others.

 Syllabic fricatives

-A number of languages have syllabic fricatives or fricative vowels.
+A number of languages have syllabic fricatives or fricative vowels (sometimes also called fricativized vowels).
 In several varieties of Chinese, certain high vowels following fricatives or affricates are pronounced as extensions of those sounds, with voicing added (if not already present) and a vowel pronounced while the tongue and teeth remain in the same position as for the preceding consonant, leading to the turbulence of a fricative carrying over into the vowel.
 In Mandarin Chinese, this happens for example with sī, zī, shī, and rī.
 Traditional grammars describe them as having a "buzzing" sound.
 A number of modern linguists describe them as true syllabic fricatives, although with weak frication and voicing.
 They are accordingly transcribed respectively.